• Home

 • Soft & Fluffy- The cake is super soft and delicious.

-• Cinnamon- There is cinnamon in 4 different ways in this cake!
+• Tons of Cinnamon- There is cinnamon in 4 different ways in this cake!

 Ingredient Notes

-• Snickerdoodle Cookies- You can use any type you like, including homemade.
-The ones I use are gluten free, nut free and vegan.
+• Snickerdoodle Cookies- You can use any type you like from store-bought to my recipe for homemade.

 See my recipe card below for a complete list of the ingredients with measurements.